17600 Lake Chabot Road

 |Submit Your Photos to the EBRPD Photo Pool|

 The 315-acre Lake Chabot is stocked with trout and catfish.
 There are also bass, crappie, and other fish.
 A popular event is the annual spring fishing derby.
 There are several fishing piers in the park.
 Enjoy scenic walks on the 280-acre Fairmont Ridge or take the Lake Chabot History Walk (Acrobat PDF).
+An all-new outdoor Fitness Zone has six interactive exercise machines set in a rain garden landscaped with native plants.

 Services include rental of canoes and boats (see "Fishing and Boating" below), the Marina Cafe (a cafe and bait and tackle shop), picnicking, grassy play area, horseshoe pits, hiking, bicycling, jogging, and running trails, and seasonal lake tours aboard the tour boat "Chabot Queen."
 The tour boat may be chartered for lake tours (see "Fishing and Boating" below).